FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

         state = defaultState;
     }
 ```
-With this, we can modify the driving speeds using passed-in values, and then change the state to the default (manual) state.
+With this, we can modify the driving speeds using passed-in values, and then change the state to the default state (manual control).

-With all this done, we're now read to move onto our first drivetrain command!
+With all this done, we're now ready to move onto our first drivetrain command!

 ## Command File